prologin/stechec2/doc/rules.rst

 override a ``copy()`` method.
-You'll also have ``get_current_turn`` and ``increment_turn`` which will do the needful with an internal counter, a ``get_board`` method which will return the 2D board, a ``drop`` to drop a disk somewhere (returns true if the disk has been successfuly dropped), and finally, a ``winner`` method which will return the winner if there's one, -1 else.
+You'll also have ``get_current_turn`` and ``increment_turn`` which will do the needful with an internal counter, a ``get_board`` method which will return the 2D board, a ``drop`` to drop a disk somewhere (returns true if the disk has been successfuly dropped), a ``is_full`` to check if one can play in a specific column, and finally, a ``winner`` method which will return the winner if there's one, -1 else.

 Here's a template of the functions you'll need to implement::